bklavet/Alexa-yun-pi-garagedoor/README.md

 The raspberry pi then fires of a url to Nearbus that turns on the Yun's Digital Pin 3 closing the relay that allows the garage door to open/close.

 Not so bad.
-So hear are the steps.
+So here are the steps.

 1. Go here and set up the Raspberry Pi. https://github.com/armzilla/amazon-echo-ha-bridge